 Holi Puja Rituals of Holi, Holika Dahan

 Holi heralds the arrival of spring after winter.
 It signifies the victory of good over evil and is celebrated as a day of spreading happiness and love.
-The festival is also celebrated as thanksgiving for good harvest.
+People also celebrate the festival as a thanksgiving for a good harvest.

 Ancient ritual of Holi festival are religiously followed every year with great enthusiasm and Safety.